nicotuga13/Contractuo-Assignment-1/README.md

 2. Checkout the current repository, install the dependencies with the following commands:

     - composer install
+    - php artisan passport:keys
     - npm install

 ### Project details

 The application is a basic Laravel application with Vuejs.

-In terms of UI, we have installed both:
+In terms of UI, we have installed and configured :

 -   <a href="https://tailwindcss.com/" target="_blank">Tailwindcss</a>
--   <a href="https://getbootstrap.com/docs/4.6/getting-started/introduction/" target="_blank">Bootstrap</a>

-Choose the one that you prefer.
+Feel free to use it or just use custom css.

-### Goal of the assignment
+### The assignment

--   The user needs to be able to create a single Todo daily entry.
+A user needs to be able to create tasks and view all the created tasks that belong to him/her.

 ### Requirements

--   Add a new Vue component inside the main Root.vue component.
+#### Back end

+-   Only admin users can create a task, the check should happen on the route level.
+-   An exception should be thrown after 5 created tasks.

+#### Front end

+-   The application should have total of 3 pages.

+    -   Dashboard ( landing page, we provide that)
+    -   Index page for all tasks (you need to create )
+    -   A page to create a task (you need to create )

+-   Both pages need to be different vue components
+-   Once the task is created you need to push it into the vuex store
--   The component needs to provide an input for the user to create the todo entry.
+-   The task index page needs to retrieve all the created tasks from the vuex store
--   Add the corresponding backend logic to save a single todo entry into the database.
--   No relation between the user and the todo is required.